dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

-With the format class in place, we can look at images using :doc:`dials.image_viewer<../programs/dials_image_viewer>` and import them to create a ``datablock.expt``.
+With the format class in place, we can look at images using :doc:`dials.image_viewer<../programs/dials_image_viewer>` and import them to create a ``imported.expt``.
 However, for reasons outlined in the paper, the files have incomplete metadata.
 For successful processing, various aspects of the experimental geometry must be described during import so they override the dummy values supplied by the format class.